clemenko/rke_airgap_install/README.md

 ## Move the tar

 At the time of writing this guide the compressed zst is 5.3G.
-Looks like there are some images that can be removed from the ZST.
-Your mileage may vary.
+The output zst is in the `/opt/` directory.
+Time to move it across the air gap.

 ## Deploy Control Plane